Downloadable Quick Guides for Students

 Our team of expert OSS troubleshooters, the OSS Support Squad, will be on it as soon as possible, most likely within 24 hours but maybe sooner.
 Once you receive a response to your question, type a reply indicating you need more help or your question is answered.
 If the question is resolved, please click on the “Close” button so we won’t keep worrying about your problem!

 So now that you have become a netartizen, have fun with OSS.
 You’ll be amazed to see your online portfolio grow as you begin to document your work.
-And if you have any questions or comments or even suggestions for improvements, send me an email: email@example.com
+And if you have any questions or comments or even suggestions for improvements, send us an email: firstname.lastname@example.org

 OSS is the future, so let’s go crazy!!